swisscatplus/lab_doc.github.io/docs/Organisation/index.md

 ---
 ## Teams and Members

-Our lab is organized into specialized teams, each focusing on a specific domain of research and development.
+SwissCat+ is organized into specialized teams, each focusing on a specific domain of research and development.
 Below is an overview of each team and its members.

 ---